 Drawbacks and benefits of using Quickbooks over ERP

-Quickbooks are a popular, low-cost option for small businesses that need to manage their finances.
+ERP Quickbooks is a popular, low-cost option for small businesses that need to manage their finances.
 However, it has several drawbacks and benefits comparatively.

 - Limited functionality: It can only do basic bookkeeping and financial management and does not offer the comprehensive features of an ERP system.